ECO423 Advanced Derivatives

 - Real options

-- Financial risk management: Greeks, Value at Risk, Expected Shortfall, etc
+- Financial risk management and its pitfalls: Greeks, Value at Risk, Expected Shortfall, etc

 After successful completion of the course the student will